Ut0pi4/pytorch_ssd_linux/README.md

 `conda env create --name yolo -f environment.yml`

-### Download models
-If you do not wish to train the model, you can download the models for YOLOv1 and YOLOv2, by running the following code:

-`python models/download_models.py --path=PATH_TO_MODELS`

-Default `path` is `"./"`.

 ### Download models and weights
 To download models and weights for YOLOv1 and YOLOv2, please run the following code: